magicmoux/TypeLogic.LiskovWingSubstitution/README.md

 [![.NET Framework](https://img.shields.io/badge/.NET%20Framework-4.0%2B-blue.svg)](https://dotnet.microsoft.com/)
 [![Tests](https://img.shields.io/badge/Tests-.NET%204.6.2--8.0-blue.svg)](https://dotnet.microsoft.com/)

-A .NET library to check behavioral subtyping following the Liskov/Wing definition of substitutability (including generic type parameter constraints validation).
+A .NET library to check behavioral subtyping following the Liskov/Wing definition of substitutability (including generic types' parameter-constraints validation).

-This project emerged from previous R&D tests dealing with .NET generics: I needed a minimal api to check substitutability against GenericTypes and GenericTypeDefinitions, complementing .NET's built-in type system capabilities.
+This project emerged from previous R&D projects dealing with .NET generics: I needed a minimal api to check substitutability against GenericTypes and GenericTypeDefinitions, complementing .NET's built-in type system capabilities.

 What started as an experiment to simplify checking subtyping validity turned into a full-fledged library that extends .NET's type system.
-The implementation is based on Barbara Liskov's and Jeannette Wing's work on behavioral subtyping and provides additional checking capabilities when working with GenericTypeDefinitions (especially in cases where non-generic Type inheritance is absent, as exposed by some examples).
+The implementation is based on Barbara Liskov's and Jeannette Wing's work on behavioral subtyping and provides additional checking capabilities when working with GenericTypeDefinitions (especially in cases where non-generic Type inheritance is undefined, as exposed by some examples).

 ## Features